-Investment advice is an integral part of financial planning.
-In addition, KWM advises clients regarding cash flow, college planning, retirement planning, tax planning and estate planning.
-Investment advice is provided, with the KWM Investment Advisor Representative ("IAR") making the final decision on investment selection.
+KWM provides wealth management, financial planning and asset management services to our clients.
+Our individualized wealth management investment advice is provided through our Investment Adviser Representatives ("IARs").
+Advice may be provided on a discretionary or nondiscretionary basis.
+For our planning clients, KWM advises clients regarding cash flow, college planning, retirement planning, tax planning and estate planning.
 KWM does not act as a custodian of client assets.
 KWM places trades for clients under a limited power of attorney arrangement.